timgrin/AD-DS-Homelab/README.md

 <h2>Description</h2>
 In this lab, I created an Active Directory home lab Environment using Oracle Virtual Box.
 This developed my understanding of how home directory and Windows networking work.
 I simulated an Enterprise Network Deployment in HomeLab: Setup a Domain Controller, Active Directory, and 1000+ Users using PowerShell Script.
+This concept was to allow all clients/ computers added to the domain to communicate with the Domain controller through the internal NIC and the DC to internet NIC for the clients to get internet access.
 This entails the following:

 - <b>Active Directory Domain Services/ Domain: This allows admins to manage and store information about resources from the network.</b>